East Arnhem Mediation & Restorative Justice Project – Book

-This report gives an in depth picture of the East Arnhem Mediation and Restorative Justice Project, allowing the service to be replicated by others.
-It outlines possibilities for what is needed for a contemporary Yolŋu justice institution, pre and post a treaty with the Australian Government or similar jurisdiction.
+This report gives an in-depth picture of the East Arnhem Mediation and Restorative Justice Project, allowing the service to be replicated by others.
+It outlines possibilities for what is needed for a contemporary Yolngu justice institution, pre and post any treaty with the Australian Government or similar jurisdiction.

-The report is best understood when read in conjunction with Basic Parameters of Yolŋu Law and Governance (2018) by Kendall Trudgen.
+The report is best understood when read in conjunction with Basic Parameters of Yolŋu Law and Governance.